radixdlt/official-examples/step-by-step/09-hello-token-front-end/README.md

 Now the client is up and running we can use the dapp.

-First connect you wallet with the Connect Button.
-If this doesn't work it will be because you haven't set your wallet to developer mode.
+1. First connect you wallet with the Connect Button.
+It probably wont connect as we haven't set your wallet to developer mode.
 Developer mode stops the authentication check that looks for the dapp definition address in `.well-known/radix.json`.
 To turn on developer mode:

     1. Open the Radix Wallet
-2. Click on the settings cog in the top right
+    2. Click on; the settings cog in the top right > App Settings > the Developer Mode toggle

-3. Click App Settings
-4. Click the Developer Mode toggle and try to connect again.
+    Then try to connect again.

-Then we can get our free token by clicking that button and signing the manifest in our wallet.
+2. Then we can get our free token by clicking that button and signing the manifest in our wallet.
 And that's it!